gorhom/react-native-bottom-sheet/docs/methods.md

 slug: /methods
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-These methods are accessible using the bottom sheet reference.
+These methods are accessible using the bottom sheet reference or the hook `useBottomSheet` or `useBottomSheetModal`.

 ```tsx
 import React, { useRef } from 'react';